 These credit reporting practices apply to all of the student loans serviced by Nelnet.

-- We report a loan as delinquent once it’s 90 days or more past due.
+- Nelnet will begin to report a loan delinquent once it is 90 days or more past due.

 How Does Credit Reporting Change During the Life of a Student Loan?

 Once you take out a student loan, it will flow through different phases until it is ultimately paid in full.